Underdark: Source books

-Game modules
+Game modules & adventures

-Computer games
+Video games

-Part of Baldur's Gate II: Shadows of Amn took place in the Underdark, and Icewind Dale II featured journeys through the Underdark.
+Parts of Baldur's Gate II: Shadows of Amn and Baldur's Gate 3 take place in the Underdark, and Icewind Dale II featured journeys through the Underdark.
 An expansion pack based on the Underdark setting was released for the Neverwinter Nights game series, titled Neverwinter Nights: Hordes of the Underdark.
 The tilesets which came with the Hordes of the Underdark expansion pack were used in several persistent worlds, most notably Escape from the Underdark.